myscriptbox-org/deb-publish-root/README.md

 **deb-publish-root** server root@myserver.com -apt-update

 ### server [obj] -apt-upgrade
-This command is typically run after {command} server -apt-update.
+This command is typically run after **deb-publish-root** server -apt-update.
 This command will upgrade all packages on the remote system to the latest versions inscribed in the _apt_ database.
 The _apt_ database contains a list of all packages with their most recent version available from the remote installation repositories.
 Example:
 **deb-publish-root** server root@myserver.com -apt-upgrade

 ### server [obj] -uninstall